Boitumelo-perez/Search-and-Sorting-Application/README.md

   ## Technologies and tools used
   - Angular framework for frontend.
   - Spring framework for backend.
-  - Docker for the databse that the system uses.
+  - Docker for the database that the system uses.
   - Swagger was used to test out the functionality before an actual customer file.

  ## User Interface